Cybersecurity Services in Burnaby for Small and Mid-Size Businesses

 Cybersecurity in Burnaby: Local Threat Context

-Burnaby’s density of transit-accessible commercial areas.
-Brentwood, Metrotown, Lougheed.
-Means many businesses run hybrid workforces.
-Every home router and personal device is a potential entry point.
-Fusion deploys Huntress MDR and SentinelOne for endpoint detection across all managed devices, enforces MFA at the tenant level, and monitors for lateral movement that originates on a remote machine and attempts to reach the corporate network.
+Burnaby’s commercial life is concentrated around transit-accessible town centres.
+Metrotown, Brentwood, Lougheed, and Edmonds.
+Many businesses in those nodes run hybrid workforces, which means every home router and personal device is a potential entry point.
+Burnaby’s mix of game studios, VFX houses, SaaS firms, and SFU-adjacent research outfits also makes its source code, unreleased media, and research data attractive targets for IP-focused intrusions.
+Fusion deploys Huntress MDR and SentinelOne for endpoint detection across all managed devices, enforces MFA and conditional access at the tenant level, and monitors for lateral movement that originates on a remote machine and attempts to reach the corporate network.

 Three Burnaby cybersecurity scenarios we’ve worked through